What is Otoplasty?

 What otoplasty office is near me?

-If you live near Chicago, IL, Anil Shah Facial Plastic Surgery offers otoplasty among its services and is conveniently located at 200 West Superior St., Suite 200 Chicago, IL 60654
+Anil Shah Facial Plastic Surgery offers otoplasty in Chicago and is conveniently located at 200 West Superior St., Suite 200 Chicago, IL 60654

 About Us

-Dr. Shah is a leading authority on otoplasty in Chicago, IL and is a clinical instructor at the University of Chicago.
-He has written one of the leading scientific articles on otoplasty and continues to lead the way in changing otoplasty from a multi-week recovery process under general anesthesia to a quick recovery with natural results.
+Dr. Shah is a leading authority on otoplasty in Chicago, IL, and a clinical instructor at the University of Chicago.
+He has written one of the leading scientific articles on otoplasty and continues to lead the way in changing it from a multi-week recovery process under general anesthesia to a quick recovery with natural results.

 Related procedures: Lip Augmentation, Chin Augmentation, Buccal Fat Removal.